bitrise-io/devcenter/_articles/en/team-management/organizations/managing-apps.md

 ---
-title: Managing the apps of organizations
+title: Managing the apps of Organizations
 tag:
 - teams
 - orgs